-What category of staff (see the Consultants Good Practice Guide) is the consultant planning to use to undertake the work at your site?
+What category of staff (see the Good Practice Guide for Consultants) is the consultant planning to use to undertake the work at your site?
 If this is staff from Categories 3 & 4 (see Previous Section), then how will this employee be supervised, by whom and how often?

-Is their report going to follow the principles in the BOHS Clear and Concise Report Writing Guidance?
 Who is going to write the report and quality control check it?
-Does the review have an appropriate level of BOHS membership, as outlined previously?
+Does the reviewer have an appropriate level of BOHS membership, as outlined previously?